fullstack-storyteller/Practice/DotNetCore/_4_hosting_in_aspnetcore.md

 - Loading the host and application configuration from various configuration sources
 - Configuring Logging

-During InProcess hosting CreateDefaultBuilder() mehtod calls UseIIS() method and hsts the app inside of the IIS worker process (w3wp.exe or iisexpress.exe)
+During InProcess hosting CreateDefaultBuilder() mehtod calls UseIIS() method and hsts the app inside of the IIS worker process (w3wp.exe or iisexpress.exe).
+For OutOfProcess hosting, the process name will be same as the Project Name

 InProcess hosting has significantly higher request throughput than OutOfProcess hosting